A perpendicular bisector of a segment is a line, segment or ray that is perpendicular to the segment at its midpoint.

 Therefore, a ⟂ bisector will bisect a segment into two congruent segments.

-In the figure above, line EF is the ⟂ bisector of segment GH.
+In the figure below, line EF is the ⟂ bisector of segment GH.

 Angle 1 and angle 2 are right angles.
 Segment GI is equal to segment IH.